President of Iran

-The current president of Iran is Ebrahim Raisi, who assumed office on 3 August 2021, after the 2021 presidential election.
-He succeeded Hassan Rouhani, who served 8 years in office from 2013 to 2021.

-Background
+The president of the Islamic Republic of Iran (رئیسجمهور ایران) is the head of government of Iran and the second highest-ranking official, after the supreme leader.
+The first election was held in 1980 and was won by Abulhassan Banisadr.
+Masoud Pezeshkian currently serves as the president of Iran, after being elected in the 2024 Iranian presidential election and being officially endorsed by the supreme leader.

+History

-After the Iranian Revolution of 1979 and referendum to create the Islamic Republic on March 29 and 30, the new government needed to craft a new constitution.
-Ayatollah Ruhollah Khomeini, ordered an election for the Assembly of Experts, the body tasked with writing the constitution.
+After the Iranian Revolution of 1979 and 1979 Iranian Islamic Republic referendum on March 29 and 30, the new government needed to craft a new constitution.
+Supreme Leader Ruhollah Khomeini, ordered an election for the Assembly of Experts, the body tasked with writing the constitution.
 The assembly presented the constitution on October 24, 1979, and Supreme Leader Ruhollah Khomeini and Prime Minister Mehdi Bazargan approved it.

-The 1979 Constitution designated the Supreme Leader of Iran as the head of state and the President and Prime Minister as the heads of government.
-The post of Prime Minister was abolished in 1989.
+The 1979 Constitution designated the supreme leader of Iran as the head of state and the president and prime minister as the heads of government.
+The post of prime minister was abolished in 1989.

 The first Iranian presidential election was held on January 25, 1980, and resulted in the election of Abulhassan Banisadr with 76% of the votes.
 Banisadr was impeached on June 22, 1981, by Parliament.
-Until the early election on July 24, 1981, the duties of the President were undertaken by the Provisional Presidential Council.
+Until the early election on July 24, 1981, the duties of the president were undertaken by the Provisional Presidential Council.
 Mohammad-Ali Rajai was elected president on July 24, 1981, and took office on August 2.
-Rajai was in office for less than one month because he and his prime minister were both assassinated.
+Rajai was in office for less than one month because he and his prime minister were both assassinated in a bombing.
 Once again a Provisional Presidential Council filled the office until October 13, 1981, when Ali Khamenei was elected president.

 The election on August 3, 2005 resulted in a victory for Mahmoud Ahmadinejad.
 The election on June 12, 2009 was reported by government authorities as a victory for Mahmoud Ahmadinejad, the incumbent candidate, although this is greatly disputed by supporters of rival candidates, who noted the statistical anomalies in voting reports and large-scale overvoting in the officially announced tallies.

 Ali Khamenei, Akbar Hashemi Rafsanjani, Mohammad Khatami, Mahmoud Ahmadinejad and Hassan Rouhani were each elected president for two terms.

+The most recent president of Iran was Ebrahim Raisi.
+He succeeded Hassan Rouhani, who served eight years in office from 2013 to 2021.
+On May 19, 2024, a helicopter carrying Raisi crashed in the East Azerbaijan Province of Iran.
+There were no survivors at the crash site.
+Raisi was the second president of Iran to have died in office.
+Taghi Rahmani, the husband of detained activist and Nobel laureate Narges Mohammadi, said Raisi's death would not structurally change the Iranian leadership under Khamenei.
+Following his death, first vice president Mohammad Mokhber was designated as acting president until new elections could be held on 28 June.